experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 }
 ```

-The custom step Java class can be placed in:
-`/aperture-data-studio-sdk/SDKTestFramework/src/test/java/com/experian/datastudio/sdk/testframework/step/`

 This essentially replicates the AddVAT step to be tested in Data Studio as below (the first column is selected for the Column Chooser):

 ![test step](readme-images/test-step.png)